- University of Liverpool (BA Hons)

 - Royal Society of Medicine - Senior Associate

 Adrian is a specialist health and social care Barrister.
 Prior to transferring to the bar Adrian had over 12 years post qualification experience as a solicitor in both private practice and the public sector.
 Adrian trained numerous solicitors and trainee solicitors during this time.
-He also managed one of the largest health and adult social care solicitor legal teams which covered three large county councils in South East England for LGSS Law.
+He also managed one of the largest health and adult social care solicitor legal teams in the country as he was the lead legal adviser to Cambridgeshire County Council, Northamptonshire County Council and Central Bedfordshire Council for adult social care and healthcare law.
 Adrian is an experienced advocate in matters that arise before the Court of Protection, County Court, High Court, Inquests, Mental Health Tribunal & Care Standards Tribunal.

 As an experienced and specialist health and social care lawyer Adrian has significant experience of advising both public bodies & private clients.
 Adrian is developing a rapidly expanding Court of Protection practice and regularly receives instructions to act for local authorities, NHS bodies and care providers appearing nationwide before the Court of Protection in all types of proceedings.
 Adrian is well versed in protecting the positions of private clients, local authorities & NHS bodies in legal disputes.